cardan22/pastryhub/README.md

 - Change the current working directory to where you want the cloned directory.
 - Type `git clone` in the CLI and then paste the URL you copied.
 It should look like this: `$ git clone https://github.com/yourusername/yourrepository`
 - Press Enter to create your local clone.
-- Don't forget to install all the required packages listed in the requirements.txt file using the command: pip install -r requirements.txt.
+- Don't forget to install all the required packages listed in the requirements.txt file using the command: `pip install -r requirements.txt`.
 This command will install them for you.

 **Link to:** [The Pastry Hub Repository](https://github.com/cardan22/thepastryhub)